faryabib/faryabib.github.io/people.md

 * Brent Perlman is a student at Vagelos Program in Life Sciences & Management.
 He works on analysis and visualization of chromatin conformation data sets.

-* Jingru Zhao is a Cell and Molecular Biology PhD studnet.
+* Jingru Zhao is a Cell and Molecular Biology PhD student.
 She works on optical mapping of genome folding for her rotation project.

 **Alumni**